GabrielCardoz0/gabrielCardoz0/README.md

 ## About me 😊

-- 🌱 I’m currently learning NextJS and Tailwind
+- 🌱 I’m currently learning NestJS and Tailwind
 - 💬 Ask me about Javascript, Typescript, ReactJS and NodeJS
 - ⚡ One fact about me: my favorite anime/manga is Hunter x Hunter